cancerDHC/ccdh-terminology-service/README.md

 The first time running the scripts, you will see a browser page asking for you to log in.
 Folow the instructions.
 The script will download a token and store it locally.
-You won't need to log in in the future.
+You won't need to log in again in the future.

 ### Python packages